Police file charges against the accused men in a New Delhi court

 The 11 lawyers who make up the executive board of the Saket Bar Association on Wednesday vowed not to represent any of the accused assailants because of the nature of the crime.

-In addition, the bar association has appealed to its 7,000 members also to refrain from representing the accused, said the association’s president, Rajpal Kasana.
+In addition, the bar association has appealed to its 7,000 members to also refrain from representing the accused, said the association’s president, Rajpal Kasana.

 “We are not taking this case on the grounds of humanity,” he said.